Namaqua dove: Description

-The Namaqua dove is a tiny sparrow-sized pigeon, typically 22 cm in length with a 28–33 cm wingspan, and weighing 40g.
+The Namaqua dove is a tiny pigeon, typically 22 cm in length with a 28–33 cm wingspan, and weighing 40g.
 It has a very long black tapered tail, and the size and shape have led to comparison with the budgerigar.
 The plumage is mostly grey apart from a white belly, and chestnut primary feathers which are visible in flight.

 The adult male has a yellow and red beak and a black face, throat and breast.
 The adult female lacks the black and has a red-based grey bill.
 Young birds are dark blotched on the wings and shoulders, and otherwise resemble the females.

 The song is a quiet, short, double hoo, higher on the longer second note kuh-whooo, mournful and frequently repeated.

 Distribution and habitat

 The dove is a widespread resident breeding bird in Sub-Saharan Africa and Madagascar with its range extending into the Arabian Peninsula southern Israel and Jordan.
 It is found in near desert with acacia and bushes.

-The namaqua dove is prone to wander out its original range, it is now being recorded south Asian countries.
-In Pakistan this species is recorded near shore waters off Paradise Point, Karachi on Friday, 14 October 2016.
-In India, the species has been observed multiple times near Nalsarovar Bird Sanctuary.
+The Namaqua dove is prone to wander out its original range, and is now being recorded south Asian countries.
+In Pakistan this species is recorded near shore waters off Paradise Point, Karachi on 14 October 2016.
+In India, the first and second records were in Gujarat in 2018 and 2020; subsequently the species has been observed multiple times around Nal Sarovar Bird Sanctuary in Gujarat.